Laser Cutting Cost Calculator

 Material Selection Guide

-Different materials require different cutting parameters and affect overall costs significantly.
-Here's what you need to know about common materials.
-For current material pricing, see our Material Costs Reference.
+Different materials require different cutting parameters and affect overall costs in different ways.
+The calculator uses your selected material type together with your own price inputs to estimate cost.
+For up-to-date material pricing, see our Material Costs Reference.

 Mild Steel (Carbon Steel)